YujieH3/large-velocity-power-spectrum/README.md

 [![](https://img.shields.io/badge/Maintained%3F-yes-green.svg)]()
 [![](https://img.shields.io/github/last-commit/YujieH3/Large-Velocity-Power-Spectrum.svg)]()

 This code is aimed to calculate velocity, momentum, kinetic energy power spectrum over a large dynamical range.
 It is still in active development and testing.
+Documentation will be available after.
 <!-- For more information, please refer to Vpower's [documentation](https://vpower.readthedocs.io/en/latest/). -->